Transportation and Parking Information

 Parking Permit Process

-For the Spring semester 2024 parking permit fees are $48 for a student semester permit and $3 for a daily permit.
-Both semester and daily permits can be obtained through InSite or MyCampusPermit.com.
+Parking permit fees are $50 for a student semester permit and $4 for a daily permit.
+Both semester and daily permits can be obtained through InSite or https://mycampuspermit.com/lmc.html.

 Student semester permits and staff permits must be displayed in plain view with all numbers and markings clearly visible.
 Daily permits are virtual and are not required to be printed or displayed.